-- books – I have designed and typeset self-published books by several authors, including four of my own
+- books – I have designed and typeset self-published books by several authors, including five of my own

 - educational resources – I have designed large information resource binders on conditions such as mucopolysaccharidosis, continuing education lessons for pharmacists in magazine form, and booklets on health care policy and national surveys

 - magazines – I designed the national magazine Literary Review of Canada for 18 years and I have designed the magazines and journals of several societies such as Abbeyfield Canada

 - ads – I have designed scores of ads for publication in magazines and newspapers

 I have known James Harbeck in a range of contexts.
 At the Literary Review of Canada, where I have served as publisher and editor, he worked as designer, proofreader, writer and photographer.
 On several personal projects I hired him for he served as editor and designer.
 In all of these jobs, James has shown exemplary dedication, flexibility, intelligence and creativity – traits he brings to every aspect of his life.
 I highly recommend him.

 —Mark Lovewell, Professor Emeritus, Ryerson University

 I present and teach:

 - on editing, design, language, presentation, and performance for universities, colleges, conferences, corporations, and other interested groups.
 Topics I have covered include:

 - An appreciation of English: A language in motion